kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md

 \(2\) This requirement also includes a brief stop upon the passenger's request at the entrance to a rest room (including an accessible rest room when requested).
 As a carrier, you are required to make such a stop only if the rest room is available on the route to the destination of the enplaning, deplaning, or connecting assistance and you can make the stop without unreasonable delay.
 To receive such assistance, the passenger must self-identify as being an individual with a disability needing the assistance.

-\(c\) As a carrier at a U.S. airport, you must, on request, in cooperation with the airport operator, provide for escorting a passenger with a service animal to an animal relief area provided under §382.51(a)(5) of this part.
+\(c\) As a carrier at a U.S. airport, you must, on request, in cooperation with the airport operator, provide for escorting a passenger with a service animal to an animal relief area provided under [[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.51   What requirements must carriers meet concerning the accessibility of airport facilities?|§382.51]](a)(5) of this part.

 \(d\) As part of your obligation to provide or ensure the provision of assistance to passengers with disabilities in moving through the terminal (*e.g.,* between the terminal entrance and the gate, between gate and aircraft, from gate to a baggage claim area), you must assist passengers who are unable to carry their luggage because of a disability with transporting their gate-checked or carry-on luggage.
 You may request the credible verbal assurance that a passenger cannot carry the luggage in question.
 If a passenger is unable to provide credible assurance, you may require the passenger to provide documentation as a condition of providing this service.